 1. Red and purple shoots

 The first signs of Japanese knotweed appear in the spring, usually April or May.
 The plant's shoots are red or purple in colour, and once they've emerged, they will quickly bear leaves.
-Which brings us to...
+This brings us to...

 2. Heart-shaped leaves